Balanced two-type annihilation: mean-field asymptotics: Proof

 First suppose $M_t\geq 7B_t$.
 Then, since $n\geq M_t$, the LHS of \eqref{blue-bias} is at least $\frac{12}{7}M_t^2$ and the RHS is at most $\frac{78}{49}M_t^2$, so \eqref{blue-bias} holds.
 Now suppose $7B_t\geq M_t$.
 As blue is not good, we have $M_t \ge (1+6M_t/n)B_t$.
 Then the LHS of \eqref{blue-bias} is at least $12M_tB_t$ and the RHS is at most $11M_tB_t$, so again \eqref{blue-bias} holds. \end{proof}

-We deduce a suitable bound on the number of steps before blue first becomes good. \begin{lem} We have $\mean{T_{\on{blue}}}\leq 6n/7$.\end{lem} \begin{proof}While blue is not good, Lemma \ref{bias} ensures we can couple $B_t$ to a random walk satisfying the properties of Lemma \ref{bias-walk}, with $\alpha=2p/3\geq 1/3$.
-Since the blue state is good whenever $B_t\geq n/7$, we may bound $T_{\on{blue}}$ by the time for this walk to reach $n/7$ starting from $1$.
-By Lemma \ref{bias-walk}, this is at most $2\alpha^{-1}n/7$ in expectation, as required. \end{proof}
+We deduce a suitable bound on the number of steps before blue first becomes good. \begin{lemma} We have $\mean{T_{\on{blue}}}\leq 2n$.\end{lemma} \begin{proof}We show that with probability $1-\exp(-\Theta(n))$, blue becomes good before $5n/9$ annihilations have occurred and within $\lceil 6nq^{-1}/7\rceil<2n$ time steps.
+The result then follows since we can bound the expected additional number of steps required when this fails by $2n^2\exp(-\Theta(n))=o(1)$, using Lemma \ref{quick-bound}.